-In September 2015 we announced our collaboration with the National Cancer Institute (NCI) to initiate a new, Phase 2 clinical trial with NeuVax™ (nelipepimut-S) in patients diagnosed with Ductal Carcinoma in Situ (DCIS).
+This trial is being run in collaboration with the National Cancer Institute (NCI).
 The University of Texas M.D.
 Anderson Cancer Center (MDACC) Phase I and II Chemoprevention Consortium is the lead for this multi-center trial.
 The Consortium is funded through the Division of Cancer Prevention at NCI, which will provide financial and administrative support for the trial.
 Galena will provide NeuVax, as well as additional financial and administrative support.

 The NCI’s Division of Cancer Prevention (DCP) conducts and supports research to determine a person’s risk of cancer and to find ways to reduce the risk.
 This knowledge is critical to making progress against cancer because risk varies over the lifespan as genetic and epigenetic changes can transform healthy tissue into invasive cancer.
 With an overall goal to detect such changes and intervene early in the cancer process to prevent symptomatic disease and death, DCP funds and provides administrative support to clinical and laboratory researchers, community and multidisciplinary teams, and collaborative scientific networks.

 About the disease